Bundle-specific Tractogram Distribution Estimation Using Higher-order Streamline Differential Equation

 In the absence of ground truth fibers for in vivo data, the relatively familiar corpus callosum (CC\_4), CST, and arcuate fasciculus (AF) were selected for qualitative and quantitative evaluations.
 The AF is a neuronal pathway that connects Wernicke’s area and Broca’s area~\cite{51}.
-The CC\_4 is minor forceps of the corpus callosum that connects bilateral frontal lobe~\cite{53}.
+The CC\_4 is minor forceps of the corpus callosum that connects bilateral frontal lobe.
 These three tracts have the characteristics of long-range, twisting, and fanning characteristics, making them suitable to assess the algorithms.

 The main lost fibers in the TOM, PTT, FTD, UKF, iFOD2, and SD\_Stream are mainly distributed in fanning and other complex geometric structures, such as the fibers ending in area 4tl and 4hf of precentral gyrus (CST), frontal lobe on CC\_4 and temporal lobes on AF.
 The results are consistent with VC and OL in middle of Fig.~\ref{fig:12}, in which the BTD obtains highest VC and OL.
 We also exhibited the fibers of AF and CC\_4 on anatomical slices in top of Fig.~\ref{fig:12} (the slices and fibers of CC\_4 can be seen in bottom of Fig.~\ref{fig:12}).
 In addition, the BTD of 7th-order or higher may overfit in the termination region.